MikhailSorokin/VR-Data-Visualization-Research-Grant-Project/README.md

 You can find more interesting authors if you take a look through the XML file.

-Once you have typed in the author, press enter on the keyboard or press down on the touchpad to load in the connections.
+Once you have typed in the author, press enter on the keyboard or press down on either controller's touchpad to load in the connections.

 IMPORTANT - make sure the title of the GUI is "Coauthors" or else connections will not be drawn.

-This will show connections between the coauthors' articles and all of the other inputted author's connections.
-As in, it goes two degrees and finds connections of the coauthor, rather than direct connections due to the way our visualization is currently set up.
-The reason for this is because the lowest level has datapoints as articles, rather than authors.
-We are in the process of changing this to have the lowest level be authors and lines connecting between the authors being direct (1st degree) connections to represent coauthor relationship.
+The current connections shown are between the inputted author and all of his coauthors and coauthors' coauthors.
+As in, the connections go "one hop out" and finds connections of coauthor as well, rather than direct connections.
+This is due to the way our visualization is currently set up, in which the lowest level has datapoints as articles, rather than authors.
+We are in the process of changing this to have the lowest level be authors and the lines connecting between the authors being direct (1st degree) connections to represent coauthor relationships.

 If you wish to remove the connections from your current view, just press switch on the menu GUI and it will clean all the connections.
-You can then redraw connections again by switching back and repeating the steps, listed under the connections section.
+You can then redraw connections again by switching back to the "Coauthors" title and repeating the steps above.

+Right now, the connecting splines are spread out from each other and it can be hard to see where lines are being drawn to and from.
+This is something that we, or anyone else interested, can explore.

 # Alternative Input Options
 With the current way of doing input, one will usually have to take off the headset to see the keyboard.
 So, it will be cool if there are some ways to explore input in VR.
 One suggestion could be using the camera on the Vive headset.
 If a collaborator would like to explore this option, that would be awesome.